krateoplatformops/oasgen-provider/README.md

 The fields within the status are derived from two sources in your `RestDefinition`:

 - `identifiers`: Fields used to uniquely identify the resource with a `findby` action.
 - `additionalStatusFields`: Any other fields you wish to expose in the status.
-So also technical identifiers like `id`, `uuid`, etc. can be added here and can be used in the `get` action.
+Therefore, also technical identifiers like `id`, `uuid`, etc. can be added here and can be used in the `get` action by the controller.

 To ensure type safety, the `oasgen-provider` inspects the response schema of the `get` (or `findby` as a fallback) action in your OpenAPI specification.
 It uses the types defined in the OAS to generate the corresponding fields in the CRD's status schema.

-#### String Fallback Mechanism in Status Fields
+#### String Fallback in Status Fields

-When the provider cannot find a specified `identifier` or `additionalStatusField` in the OAS response schema, it employs a **string fallback** mechanism for that status fields:
+When the provider cannot find a specified `identifier` or `additionalStatusField` in the OAS response schema, it employs a **string fallback** for that status fields:
 1. The OASGen Provider logs a warning indicating that the field was not found in the OAS response.
 2. It generates that specific status field with `type: string` as a safe default.